fgnt/paderbox/README.md

 The main purpose here is to limit code duplication across our [other public repositories](https://github.com/fgnt).

-We ensured that most functions/ classes contain Python Docstrings such that automatic tooltips of your favorite is supported.
+We ensured that most functions/ classes contain Python Docstrings such that automatic tooltips for most functions are supported.
 It was deliberately decided against a lengthy documentation: most emphasis is put on the Python Docstrings and code readability itself.

 # Examples
-Without going through all functions, we here select to examples which demonstrate why we rely on this very implementation.
+Without going through all functions, we here select two examples which demonstrate why we rely on this very implementation.

 ## Short-time Fourier transform